1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: States, units of local government, Indian tribes, and their public agencies.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: States, units of local government, Indian tribes, and their public agencies.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program